gnzlbg/slice_deque/readme.md

 The main drawbacks of [`SliceDeque`] are:

-* constrained platform support: by necessity [`SliceDeque`] must use the platform-specific virtual memory facilities of the underlying operating system.
-While [`SliceDeque`] can work on all major operating systems, currently only `MacOS X` and `Linux` are supported.
+* constrained platform support: [`SliceDeque`] requires an operating system with virtual memory support.
+While [`SliceDeque`] can be made to work on all major operating systems (they all have supported virtual-memory forever), platform-specific code is required for this.
+Currently, the following operating systems are supported:

-* no global allocator support: since the `Alloc`ator API does not support virtual memory, to use platform-specific virtual memory support [`SliceDeque`] must bypass the global allocator and talk directly to the operating system.
-This can have negative performance consequences since growing [`SliceDeque`] is always going to incur the cost of some system calls.
+    * `MacOS X`
+    * `Linux`
+    * `Windows`

+* no global allocator support: [`SliceDeque`] directly uses OS-specific APIs, so its behavior is independent of the global allocator.

-* capacity constrained by virtual memory facilities: [`SliceDeque`] must allocate two adjacent memory regions that map to the same region of physical memory.
-Most operating systems allow this operation to be performed exclusively on memory pages (or memory allocations that are multiples of a memory page).
-As a consequence, the smalles [`SliceDeque`] that can be created has typically a capacity of 2 memory pages, and it can grow only to capacities that are a multiple of a memory page.
+* capacity constrained by virtual memory facilities: [`SliceDeque`] must allocate two adjacent virtual memory regions that map to the same region of physical memory.
+Most operating systems allow this operation to be performed exclusively on memory pages or similar.
+As a consequence, the smallest capacity that a [`SliceDeque`] can have is a memory page on `Linux` and `MacOSX` (4kB, that is, `512` `u64`s), and an "allocation granularity" on Windows (64kB, that is, `8192` `u64`s).

 The main advantages of [`SliceDeque`] are:

 * nicer API: since it `Deref`s to a slice, all operations that work on slices are available for `SliceDeque`.

-* efficient iteration: as efficient as for slices.
+* efficient: as efficient as a slice (iteration, sorting, etc.).

-* simpler serialization: since one can just serialize/deserialize a single slice.

-All in all, if your double-ended queues are small (smaller than a memory page) or they get resized very often, `VecDeque` can perform better than [`SliceDeque`].
-Otherwise, [`SliceDeque`] typically performs better (see the benchmarks), but platform support and global allocator bypass are two reasons to weight in against its usage.
+When should I prefer [`VecDeque`] over [`SliceDeque`]?

+* Do you need to target OSes or targets without virtual-memory support?
+If so, [`SliceDeque`] is not an option, although [`VecDeque`] won't probably be an option either (these systems might lack an allocator).
+Still, getting [`VecDeque`] running on these systems is way easier than implementing support for [`SliceDeque`], which might not even be an option if the target does not have an Memory Management Unit.

+* Is your deque small (smaller than the smallest capacity of a [`SliceDeque`])?
+  If so, [`SliceDeque`] will unnecessarily use more memory than what you need.
+  This might be an acceptable performance trade-off or not, depending on the application.

 [`VecDeque`]: https://doc.rust-lang.org/std/collections/struct.VecDeque.html
 [`as_slices`]: https://doc.rust-lang.org/std/collections/struct.VecDeque.html#method.as_slices